FortinetCloudCSE/style-guide/content/_index.md

 ---
 title: "Style Guide for CSE"
-menuTitle: "Style Guide v0.1"
+chapter: True
 weight: 1
-archetype: home
 ---

-### Welcome!
+# Welcome!

-This site will explain how to create new content that fits the existing theme, and provides guidance on how to best present the information in a consistent fashion.
+This site will explain how to format and create new content that is consistent with the existing body of work.
+It is meant to provide guidance on how to write, structure, and notate your content in a repeatable fashion.
+Adhering to the style guide helps users of our content learn more efficiently.

+## Prerequisites

+There are few basic prerequisites to using this style guide.
+The reader is:
+1. planning or has a desire to write new guides in this format.
+2. loosely familiar with hugo and the relearn theme.
+3. ready to begin developing content, has a topic and a repo to store their work.

-### Learning Objectives
+## Learning Objectives
-- Setup UserRepo on your system & Build container with Hugo & CentralRepo
-- Learn to work in Hugo to create your content to display proper information flow for your TEC Workshop/demo/training
-- Publish your Hugo site to GitHub pages via a CI/CD model

-### Hugo and Fortinet TECWorkshops - Visually
-- The purpose of this workflow is to simplify creation of Fortinet TECWorkshop guides while providing an example CI/CD development environment with maximum re-usability
-- Here's a visual representation of our process which will be fully explained in each chapter
+- Understand what this style guide is, and isn't useful for
+- Understand how to talk about technology in a consistent manner
+- Understand the structure for effective teaching
+- Function as a reference guide to look back on when encountering new situations.